Reducing energy costs for

 Church buildings and rooftop solar power

-It is a common sight around the UK to see church rooftops adorned with large arrays of solar panels, enabling them to generate their own clean renewable electricity.
+It is a common sight around the UK to see church rooftops adorned with large arrays of solar panels, enabling them to generate their own clean affordable electricity.

 As well as significantly reducing the environmental impact of church buildings, installing solar panels can deliver major cost savings on electricity bills.
-This is because the site can generate its own electricity for free instead of purchasing it from energy suppliers.
-When combined with battery storage technology and electric heating systems we can start to achieve true energy indepdence for church properties.
+This is because the site can generate its own electricity instead of purchasing it from an energy supplier.
+When combined with battery storage technology and electric heating systems we can start to achieve true energy independence for church properties.

 Churches make excellent candidates for solar PV because their roof is usually very large, (meaning you can fit a lot of solar panels in the space) and they are typically angled at approximately 45o, which is ideal for capturing the sun’s rays.